klei/grunt-injector/README.md

 Set the prefix to append to the beginning of each injected file.
 Useful to change the directory name in combination with ignorePath.

+#### options.postfix
+Type: `String`
+Default value: `''`

+Set the postfix to append to the end of each injected file.
+Useful to reset cached resources like "/path/to/script.js?offset01".

 #### options.bowerPrefix
 Type: `String`
 Default value: `NULL`